 K-12 SCIENCE SAFETY MANUAL - This manual provides safe practices specific to science classrooms and laboratories.
 The manual includes general science, biological, earth and space, chemistry and physics laboratory safety, prohibited practices, emergency information, restricted and prohibited chemical lists, animals in classrooms, and other safety resources.
-Secondary science teachers are required to sign the safety manual acknowledgement form found in the appendix of the manual. http://ccsd.net/departments/risk-and-insurance- services/k-12-science-safety-manual
+Secondary science teachers are required to sign the safety manual acknowledgement form found in the appendix of the manual. http://ccsd.net/departments/risk-and-insurance-services/k-12-science-safety-manual

 RESPIRATORY PROTECTION PROGRAM - This program is established to coordinate the use of respiratory protective equipment, when deemed necessary, to prevent worker exposure to airborne contaminants.
 Employees will use respirators when engineering and administrative controls are unable to reduce the air contaminants to below acceptable levels.
-This program is not applicable to students. http://www.ccsd.net/resources/risk-and-insurance-services/respiratoryguide.pdf
+This program is not applicable to students.
+Contact the Environmental Services Department for assistance with implementing a proper respiratory protection plan at 702-799-0987 or environmental@nv.ccsd.net.